ptsteadman/notebook/essays/gray-man-style.md

 So, while the political left might want to adopt the gray man concept and create a 'gray bloc' to complement the black bloc, I think the gray man concept is dead on arrival as a progressive tool.
-At best, I think the gray man could be a good identity for someone sick of competing in the attention economy, and would rather focus on the meaning economy.
-Finally, almost every gray man article mentions the importance of also being gray online by attempting to use social media in the most normal way possible.
-Being cybergray would be a good strategy for someone planning to commit cyberviolence.
+At best, I think gray man could be a good identity for someone sick of competing in the attention economy.
+Finally, almost every gray man article mentions the importance of also being gray online.
+Being cybergray might be a good strategy for someone planning to commit cyberviolence.

 ---